Michele Ferrara

-Michele Ferrara (born 13 May 1993) is an Italian professional footballer who plays as a centre back for club Fidelis Andria.
+Michele Ferrara (born 13 May 1993) is an Italian footballer who plays as a centre back for Francavilla.

 Club career

 After five seasons with Monopoli, Ferrara joined Serie C club Pergolettese on 15 September 2020.

 On 9 August 2022, Ferrara joined Catania in Serie D.

 On 11 January 2023, Ferrara returned to Serie C and signed with Messina.

 On 23 December 2023, he left the club via mutual consent.
 On the same day, he joined Fidelis Andria.